 - it can also help minimise other skin imperfections

-- Fraxel laser treatments can also reduce pore size and improve overall skin tone.
+- Fraxel laser treatments can also help reduce the visibility of pore sizes and improve your overall skin tone.

 2: When is a Fraxel laser treatment recommended?